sohv/precog-sv/persona-vectors/run.md

 - Increase `--n_samples` to 10 or more
 - Check if your model is actually fine-tuned for personality

+## Which Method Should You Use?

+### For Quick Exploration:
+- Use `quick_persona_extract.py` to get started quickly
+- Good for initial testing and development

+### For Scientific Research:
+- Use `fixed_persona_extract.py` or `corrected_persona_vector_analysis.py`
+- These provide honest metrics without data leakage
+- Essential for publications and reliable conclusions

+### For Interactive Testing:
+- Use any extraction method, then `persona_steering.py` for interactive demos
+- Steering effectiveness doesn't depend on the extraction methodology

 ## Quick Start Commands

 **Copy and paste these to get started immediately:**